 #4 – A check on the Accuracy of Accounts

-Under the double entry system, every debt has a corresponding credit.
-The arithmetical accuracy of books can be tested by preparing a statement called Trial balance.
+Under the double-entry system, every debit has a corresponding credit.
+The arithmetical accuracy of books can be tested by preparing a trial balance statement.

 #5 – No scope of fraud

-The firm is saved from the frauds and misappropriations since full information about all assets and liabilities will be available.
+The firm is saved from fraud and misappropriations since full information about all assets and liabilities will be available.

 #6 – Tax Authorities

-The business can satisfy the tax authorities if he maintains his accounts book properly under the double entry system.
+The business can satisfy the tax authorities if it maintains its accounts book properly under the double-entry system.

 #7 – Amount due from Customers

-The accounts book will reveal the amount due by customers, reminders can be sent to the customers who do not settle their accounts promptly.
+The accounts book will reveal the amount due to customers.
+Reminders can be sent to customers who do not settle their accounts promptly.

 #8 – Amount due to Suppliers

-The trader can ascertain from the books of accounts the sums he owes to his creditors and makes proper arrangement to pay them promptly.
+The trader can ascertain from the books of accounts the sums he owes to his creditors and make a proper arrangement to pay them promptly.

 #9 – Comparative Study

-- Not suitable for the small businessman, as it is complex it is not advised for small business.
+- It is not suitable for small businesses, as it is complex and not advised for small businesses.